 Features and Performance

 Comfort-wise, we cannot complain about the Kraken Pro v2.
-We’ve said enough by now that the headset is very light, but it really is astonishingly light for its chunky size.
+We’ve already said that the headset is very light, but it is astonishingly light for its chunky size.

 - Comfortable and lightweight